Code-Institute-Submissions/TheRoadisHome/README.md

 ## Libraries/Tools/Programmes

-- Bootstrap - used to create a responsive layout
+- [Bootstrap](https://getbootstrap.com/docs/5.1/getting-started/introduction/) - used to create a responsive layout

-- Google Fonts - to select and import fonts
+- [Google Fonts](https://fonts.google.com/) - to select and import fonts
-- FontAwesome - used to add icons
+- [FontAwesome](https://fontawesome.com/) - used to add icons
-- GitHub - project code stored in GitHub after being pushed
+- [GitHub](https://github.com/) - project code stored in GitHub after being pushed
-- GitPod - used to develop the website
+- [GitPod](https://gitpod.io/workspaces) - used to develop the website
-- ProCreate - used to draw and create tour maps
+- [ProCreate](https://procreate.art/) - used to draw and create tour maps
-- ResizeImage.net - used to crop and resize images
+- [ResizeImage.net](ResizeImage.net) - used to crop and resize images
-- Chrome DevTools - used extensively during developing and design process
+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) - used extensively during developing and design process
-- Balsamiq - used to create wireframes
+- [Balsamiq](https://balsamiq.com/) - used to create wireframes
-- AmIResponsive? - used to check the responsiveness on different devices
+- [AmIResponsive?](http://ami.responsivedesign.is/) - used to check the responsiveness on different devices
-- Coolors.co - used to decide on overall colour scheme
+- [Coolors](https://coolors.co/) - used to decide on overall colour scheme
-- Favicon - used to add a plane icon to the user's tab
+- [Favicon](https://favicon.io/) - used to add a plane icon to the user's tab
-- Lighthouse - used to test performance of the site
+- [Lighthouse](https://developers.google.com/web/tools/lighthouse) - used to test performance of the site
-- W3C - HTML and CSS validators - used to validate code
+- [W3C](https://validator.w3.org/) - HTML and CSS validators - used to validate code

 # Testing